-Although Luminati is similar to other proxy and VPN services, don’t let its appearance fool you.
-Despite their promise of increased privacy or bypassing access restriction imposed by service providers or ISP, free VPNs are notoriously known for security compromises.
-Service providers sell user’s bandwidth, while they experience slow Internet and tons of unwanted ads.
+Although Bright Data is similar to other proxy and VPN services, don’t let its appearance fool you.
+Despite free VPNs’ promise of increased privacy or bypassing access restrictions imposed by service providers or ISP, they are notorious for security compromises.
+Service providers sell users’ bandwidth, and users experience slow Internet and tons of unwanted ads.

 Is this a big or a small price to pay?
 That depends on each specific user.
 The model is the same as for Tor Browser, where users need to proactively allow their computer to be an exit node for Tor traffic.
 With free VPNs, the terms are less explicit.

-Let’s leave the ethical debate here and go back to Luminati as it has a lot to offer.
+Let’s leave the ethical debate here and go back to Bright Data as it has a lot to offer.
 Now, we take a look at some specific details about their services.

-Is It a Proxy or VPN?
-It’s Luminati!
+Is it a Proxy or VPN?
+It’s Bright Data!

-As mentioned before, Luminati works through a network of residential IP.
+As mentioned before, Bright Data works through a network of residential IP.
 The concept behind it is pretty simple.

 First, you create a connection to a so-called super proxy.
 Instead of routing your traffic to the requested website directly, the super proxy chooses another point in the connection chain.
 But, how does it know which proxy to choose?

 The idea behind it is simple.
-Yet, but the difficulties emerge when developing actual applications integrated with Luminati.
+Yet, but the difficulties emerge when developing actual applications integrated with Bright Data.

 Learn before using if you need to rotate IPs and how.
 Using a super proxy, you create a connection with a unique identification number, which is called a session.
 Depending on a specific case, you may or may not want to keep the same IP address within one session.

-Consider creating sessions with rotating IP address in Luminati easy.
+Consider creating sessions with rotating IP addresses in Bright Data is easy.
 It offers several options to choose from: